ballerina-platform/module-ballerina-cache/cache-ballerina/src/cache/Module.md

 };
 ```

-The Ballerina Cache module provides the `cache:Cache` object, which is a `map` data structure based implementation of the `cache:AbstractCache` object.
+The Ballerina Cache module provides the `cache:Cache` class, which is a `map` data structure based implementation of the `cache:AbstractCache` object.
 It is not recommended to insert `()` as the value of the cache since it doesn't make sense to cache a nil.
-Also, it provides the `cache:LruEvictionPolicy` object, which is based on the LRU eviction algorithm.
+Also, it provides the `cache:LruEvictionPolicy` class, which is based on the LRU eviction algorithm.

 While initializing the `cache:Cache`, you need to pass the following parameters as the cache configurations.
 - `capacity` - Maximum number of entries allowed for the cache